King Meets US Secretary Of State, Calls For End To War On Gaza

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty called for stepping up international efforts to deliver food, water, medicine, and fuel to Gaza without interruption, and support relief organisations working in the strip.
+At the meeting, attended by His Royal Highness Crown Prince Hussein, His Majesty called for stepping up international efforts to deliver food, water, medicine and fuel to Gaza without interruption, and support relief organisations working in the strip.

 Noting that the only way to end the Palestinian-Israeli conflict is by working towards a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, the King warned that military or security solutions will not succeed.